sirdog9001/EnduraNet-Docs/docs/permissions.md

 Permissions are adjusted by administrators at the *Access Control* tab.

 ## Basic Permissions
-These are the simple "add, edit, delete" permissions that make up the bulk of how EnduraNet functions are below.
+These are the simple "add, edit, delete" permissions that make up the bulk of how EnduraNet functions.

 | Permission | What It Does |
 | :--------- | :----------- |